Illinois Compiled Statutes

 (1) make and keep, for a period of 5 years from the

-date of the last payment made on or after the effective date of this amendatory Act of the 101st General Assembly on a contract or subcontract for a New Construction EDGE Project pursuant to a New Construction EDGE Agreement, records of all laborers and other workers employed by the contractor or subcontractor on the project; the records shall include:
+date of the last payment made on or after June 5, 2019 (the effective date of Public Act 101-9) on a contract or subcontract for a New Construction EDGE Project pursuant to a New Construction EDGE Agreement, records of all laborers and other workers employed by the contractor or subcontractor on the project; the records shall include:

 (A) the worker's name;